Who we are

 Endlessly positive and intensely energetic the ACE team of professional trainers, community board, executive group and customer care crew share a belief in the power of you and your life resolutions.
 Can't wait to say hello.

-Mel is committed to providing overall wellbeing to others out in the field, and is passionate about teaching her students to value individual strengths.
-As a current employee in the leisure and health sector, Mel is highly regarded for her holistic approach.
+Mel is committed to providing overall wellbeing to others out in the field and is passionate about teaching her students to value individual strengths.
+As a previous employee of over a decade in the leisure and health sector, Mel is highly regarded for her holistic approach.
+“Working in community care is so rewarding, just knowing you are giving back to the community.
+We need more of that.”

 A career in primary school teaching went on-hold to follow a big sporting dream.
 Kerry represented Australia at two Olympic Games in track and field and loved every second of it.
 Life after sport saw her reconnect with education, whilst deciding not to return to the classroom every job since has had an education component.
 Kerry says “education can change your world and I have lived that through each of my jobs and I’ve seen it through my years of travelling”.